supermarine1377/supermarine1377.github.io/en.md

 Key achievement:

-- To build the entire system, I took some major parts in system designing and implementing features using the both of front-end techs and server-side techs.
+- To build the entire system, I took some major parts in system designing and implementing main features using the both of front-end techs and server-side techs.

 ## Education